 Unit 2 - Hospitality and catering in action: enables learners to develop and apply knowledge and understanding of the importance of nutrition and how to plan nutritious menus.
 They will learn the skills needed to prepare, cook and present dishes.
-They will also learn how to review their work effectively want to learn about this vocational sector and the potential it can offer them for their careers or further study.
-It is most suitable as a foundation for further study.
-This further study would provide learners with the opportunity to develop a range of specialist and general skills that would support their progression to employment.
-However, it is also suitable for anyone who is interested in food although the course is not just practical.
-There is a mixture of theory and practical learning.
+They will also learn how to review their work effectively

-Unit 1: The Hospitality and Catering Industry: This is an external assessment of 90 minutes worth 90 marks.
+Unit 1: The Hospitality and Catering Industry: This is an external assessment/exam of 90 minutes' worth 90 marks.
 The assessment is a combination of short and extended answers.
 The grade for this unit is worth 40% of your final mark.

 Unit 2: Hospitality and Catering in Action.
-This is an internally assessed unit that includes planning, preparing and cooking dishes.
+This is an internally assessed unit that includes Coursework which, analyses, plans, prepares and cooking dishes for a specific customer.
 The grade for this unit is worth 60% of your final mark.